Sprytile/SprytileDocs/docs/tutorial/blender-basics.md

 ### Outliner

+This lists the objects in the 3D scene.
+Useful when there are multiple objects in the scene.

 ## Camera Navigation

 Now we'll learn how to move around in the 3D view.
 This is important to learn as this is how we'll move around while editing the scene.